eloitanguy/wikidiver/README.md

     python v2.py --benchmark --point-five

-## V3 Ideas
+## V3

-- instead of using the BERT [CLS] output, encode every word pair using their attentions
-- classify each word pair into relations
+This model classifies entity pairs (i.e., a pair of word groups detected by wikifier) into relations.
+The word pairs are encoded using BERT's attentions, and we classify these pair encodings using an XGB model.
-- V3.5: use the TransE pair result in the pipeline
+- V3.5 idea: use the TransE pair result in the pipeline

+#### Encode the pair dataset

+The following command takes the sentences from ```wikivitals/data/encoded/train_sentences.json``` and creates an annotated pair dataset from it:

+    python dataset_setups.py --encode-pairs

+#### Train V3

+    python v3.py --train

+#### Benchmark V3 with the USA benchmark

+     python v3.py --benchmark

 ## More random ideas